mengbinhao/jack-note/docs/english/NPR.md

   > I want to thank xx for coming together, setting aside their differences and putting America first
   > let's cut the chase
-  > The American people deserve a goverment-wide, visionary,evidence-based response to address these threats to their lives and their livelihood
+  > The American people deserve a government-wide, visionary,evidence-based response to address these threats to their lives and their livelihood
   > in addition to all this

 - 2020.4.1